 The Australian Health Performance Framework (868KB PDF) (NHIPPC, 2017) provides a navigation tool to support reporting on Australia’s health and health care performance.
 It incorporates and builds upon both Australian and international experiences of health performance and outcomes over recent years.

 It supersedes the National Health Performance Framework (NHPF) and the Performance and Accountability Framework (PAF).

-To help navigate the complexities of the health system a conceptual framework (Figure 1) was developed as an integral part of the AHPF, focusing on four key areas (domains):
+To help navigate the complexities of the health system a conceptual framework (PDF 75kB) (Figure 1) was developed as an integral part of the AHPF, focusing on four key areas (domains):

 As part of each domain, there are a number of different factors (dimensions) that affect the health of the Australian population (whether on a personal level, within the health system or external to the health system).

 Figure 1: Australian Health Performance Framework: conceptual framework